-In Tennessee, if the police suspect you of drunk or drugged driving, they can ask you to submit to a chemical test.
-This can be a blood, breath or urine test.
-Just by driving on a road in Tennessee, the law presumes that you’ve agreed to take this test.
-In the vast majority of East Tennessee cases, law enforcement asks the driver to submit to a blood test.
+In Tennessee, if the police suspect you of drunk or drugged driving, they can ask you to submit to an alcohol test.
+This can be a blood or breath test – it’s up to the officer.
+Just by driving on a road in Tennessee, the law presumes that you’ve agreed to take a breath test.
+So, if you refuse to submit to a breath test, there may be penalties.

-If you don’t take the chemical test when law enforcement asks you to, you face administrative penalties whether or not you’re convicted of a crime.
+If you don’t take the breath test when law enforcement asks you to, or if you refuse, prevent, or obstruct a blood test after the officer obtains a warrant or where there are exigent circumstances, you face administrative penalties whether or not you’re convicted of a crime.
 For a first offense without any aggravating factors, you face a license suspension for one year.
 This suspension can be imposed even if the underlying driving under the influence charge is dismissed or reduced.

 In cases where there’s a car crash and a victim suffers serious bodily injury, anyone who refuses to face a chemical test faces a license revocation of two years.
+If you have a prior conviction for DUI, you could also lose your license for two years.
 In the event that a victim dies in a crash, any driver in the crash faces a suspension of five years for refusing a chemical test.

-If you refuse a chemical test, there are things that you may be able to do in order to lessen the damage.
+If you violate the Implied Consent Law, there are things that you may be able to do in order to lessen the damage.
 In some cases, you’re eligible to receive a restricted license.
 That’s the case if no one got seriously hurt because of your driving.
 If you get a restricted license, the court will ordinarily require that you operate a vehicle with an ignition interlock installed.
 Less commonly, the court may permit you to drive without an ignition interlock device, but only on specific days and times, and only to and from employment, school, probation appointments, religious services, and a few other places.

 If you’ve been charged with a DUI, give us a call for a free consultation, and we will walk you through your options and determine the best way to proceed to protect your rights.